 However, if they click the link and the website takes more than three to four seconds to load, about a quarter of traffic will hit the back button to return to search results.

-Even though your link was the one they chose based off of content relevancy, your page speed spoiled their visit, and you no longer have another potential customer.
+Even though your link was the one they chose based on content relevancy, your page speed spoiled their visit, and you no longer have another potential customer.

-Page speed is so crucial to a successful site because without it, 25 percent of your traffic goes to one of your competitors with a faster site speed.
+Page speed is so crucial to a successful site because, without it, 25 percent of your traffic goes to one of your competitors with faster site speed.
 It’s important that you provide your site viewers with the information they’re looking for quickly so that they stay on your page.

 It’s a Google ranking factor

 As the world’s most popular search engine, Google strives to serve the very best pages to searchers.
 That means they want the websites that they serve organically to have a great web design, have a ton of great information that fits searchers’ queries, and provide a great user experience.

 Page load speed is part of user experience since it ultimately impacts the quality of a user’s visit.